Wednesday, September 28, 2011

 “I never fight, it was just these kids what they were saying, you know if someone says something about your mother or your sister…”

 And that was that.
-He showed me some of the videos of the previous demonstrations, including the YouTube video of the shooting of his cousin Bassem Abu Rahmah, which I’d read about on the village website.
+He showed me some of the videos of the previous demonstrations, including the YouTube video of the shooting of his cousin, Bassem.
 Bil’in was still mourning his death two years later.

 I went back to my friend’s house, where there was a band playing in a circle.
 They were a hipster-ish bunch with a saxophone, violin, trumpet, clarinet, and a few percussion instruments.
 They were singing Bella Ciao.
 It was an intoxicating sound.
 Afterwards I asked them what the song meant, and the clarinet player said “it’s anti-fascist song.”
 They were Italian.

-Hamde showed up and said, “You should sleep at the international’s apartment.
-It’s for the internationals.
-Tell him you’re going there.”
+Hamde showed up and encouraged me to stay at the international's apartment.
 I did want to be around the younger folks, especially since it was New Years Eve, so I picked up my stuff and promised to return the next night.
 Apparently I would stay in Bil’in for a little while longer.
 I went to Hamde’s house first to drink tea and we talked about the village and Bassem.
 Hamde had been working in Tel Aviv illegally when he found out about his cousin’s death.
 He took a course in photography at Bethlehem University and became a full-time journalist at home in Bil’in.
 He was leaving for a year in Germany to teach photography and be closer to his fiancĂ©e.
 His brothers and cousins kept passing through and we all ended up in the international house smoking argheelah and laughing at my Arabic.
 And probably a thousand other things I couldn’t understand.
-This was where the boys left me to sleep, and I tried so hard, but those dammed mosquitoes…..
+This was where the boys left me to sleep, and I tried so hard, but those damned mosquitoes…..

-I woke up at ten or eleven, seeing that Hamde had come in.
-I wasn’t ready to be awake, so I played dead and immediately passed out again.
+I woke up at ten or eleven, when Hamde came in to the house.
+I wasn’t ready to be awake, so I pretended to be asleep and immediately passed out again.
 I woke up again past noon and changed.
-While I was brushing my teeth Hamde came out of the next bedroom, apparently he had been napping.
-We walked up the hill towards his house, when a boy came up and rattled off something in Arabic.
+While I was brushing my teeth Hamde came out of the next bedroom, where he'd apparently been napping.
+We walked up the hill towards his house, when a boy came up and franticly said something in Arabic.
 Hamde turned to me wide-eyed and said, “My cousin, she is died.”

-The night before, his sister had told us that she was in the hospital because of the tear gas.
+The night before, Hamde's sister had told us that their cousin was in the hospital because of the tear gas.
 That wasn’t uncommon, but this was only the second demonstration-related death in the village.
-Now Hamde was dashing up the hill while his sister beckoned me into their house.
-They shared their food with me, small plates of things while the women were preparing a gargantuan meal for their relatives who were in mourning next door.
+Now Hamde was dashing up the hill, and his sister beckoned me into their house.
+Their family shared their food with me, small plates of things while the women were preparing a gargantuan meal for their relatives who were in mourning next door.
 A cousin, a tall pre-teen girl in jeans, a long-sleeve shirt and hijab was across the room, fidgeting with her phone.
 She was staring off into space.

 “Did you know her well?”